open-wc/custom-elements-manifest/packages/blog/blog.md

 If you're publishing a component, or a library of components, we recommend people to create a Custom Elements Manifest and publish it alongside your components to NPM.

+We recommend authors of components to add a `"customElements": "./custom-elements.json"` to your project's `package.json`.
+This allows tools to easily find whether or not a package contains a Custom Elements Manifest, and read its contents.

-If your package makes use of [Export Maps](https://nodejs.org/api/packages.html#packages_exports), make sure to add your Custom Elements Manifest there under the `"customElements"` key.
+If your package makes use of [Export Maps](https://nodejs.org/api/packages.html#packages_exports), make sure to also add your Custom Elements Manifest there under the `"customElements"` key.
 This will allow consumers of your manifest to easily import it like so:

 ```js
 import cem from '@my-element/customElements' assert { type: 'json' };
 ```

-If your package does not use Export Maps yet, we recommend adding a `"customElements": "./custom-elements.json"` to your project's `package.json`.
-This allows tools to easily find whether or not a package contains a Custom Elements Manifest, and read its contents.

 ## 🛠 The Tools